-A urostomy will generally start to function immediately after surgery.
-The volume will vary in each individual case.
+A urostomy will generally start to function immediately after surgery. case.
 At first, the urine may have a slight reddish colour.
-However, after a few days, the urine will return to its normal colour.
+However, after a few days, the urine will return to its

 Mucous

 Your urostomy is made from a piece of bowel which will continue to produce mucous.
 The mucous, which is white and sticky, will be passed into the stoma bag and can easily be mistaken for signs of infection.4